-Another example of a project she has participated in is a proposal for dynamic pricing, which uses real-time and historical data collected from our parking management system to propose a better price to drivers and the company or operator managing the parking spaces for the city.
+Another example of a project she has participated in is a proposal for dynamic pricing, which uses real-time and historical data collected from our parking management system to propose better prices to drivers and companies or operators managing parking spaces for a city.

 “What attracted me to Worldsensing is how the company helps cities to be more efficient through IoT.
 Worldsensing is a young, innovative company and allows me to grow and develop in the field of technology”, Ruth offers.

-Support Engineer Maria Navarro works with Loadsensing, our wireless system for monitoring operations in mines and construction sites as well as geotechnical projects.
-Her role at Worldsensing ranges from supporting Loadsensing incidents reported by users, to analysing project feasibility and assessing sensor compatibilities with the Loadsensing product.
+Support Engineer Maria Navarro works with Loadsensing, our globally leading wireless system for monitoring operations in mines and construction sites as well as geotechnical projects.
+Her role at Worldsensing ranges from supporting Loadsensing incidents reported by users, to analyzing project feasibility and assessing sensor compatibilities with the Loadsensing product.

-“Sometimes I also do project deployments in the field, and ensure that the installation is working as it should.
-I also carry out Loadsensing product trainings for strategic customers, which allows me to have a close vision of their market, which in return helps us determine possible Loadsensing product improvements and new developments.”, Maria explains.
+“Sometimes, I also do project deployments in the field, and ensure that the installation is working as it should.
+I also carry out Loadsensing product trainings for strategic customers, which allows me to be close to their markets, which in return helps us determine possible Loadsensing product improvements and new developments.”, Maria explains.

-Maria thinks that the interest level of women to work in technology roles can be measured by the number of female students who choose to study technology disciplines.
+Maria believes that the interest of women to work in technology roles can be measured by the number of female students who choose to obtain technical degrees.
 Recent surveys show, that in Spain, the amount of women going for a technology related degree is increasing, which is a great sign.

 “On the other hand,”, she adds “we cannot forget that a lot needs to be done still in terms of work-life balance, especially being able to combine building a career and raising a family, equal pay for women, and more flexibility.
 These points really affect women.
 Improving them could also encourage women to work in tech which traditionally is a male-dominated field.”